MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 5. The plug-in is not supported on machines with ARM64 processor.

-6. The plug-in provides visibility into events from WSL but other features like anti malware, threat vulnerability management and response commands are not available for the WSL logical device.
+6. The plug-in provides visibility into events from WSL but other features like antimalware, threat and vulnerability management and response commands are not available for the WSL logical device.

 ## Software prerequisites